-Maine’s Acadia National Park is one of the best national parks in the U.S. And with all of its natural beauty, small town charm, and opportunities for adventure, it’s no wonder.
+Maine’s Acadia National Park is one of the most popular national parks in the U.S. And with all of its natural beauty, small-town charm, and opportunities for adventure, it’s no wonder.
 Located on Mount Desert Island, Acadia will stir your senses, whether you take a brisk summer dip in the Atlantic or visit during the stunning fall foliage season.
-Before you go, check out these top things to do in Acadia National Park, so you won't miss any of the highlights.

 Drive the Park Loop Road